krzema12/snakeyaml-engine-kmp/.opencode/commands/port-changes-from-upstream.md

 3. For commits worth porting, cluster them into logical changes that e.g. fix a given issue (there may be a commit with) tweaking some tests first, then the actual fix, then some refactoring).
 Think: we need to figure out which commits after porting should go into logical PRs to snakeyaml-engine-kmp.

+Prepare the plan of creating PRs, and create a PR with the plan so that the owner can review it.
+Focus on what PRs are going to be created and what commits they'll contain.
+Include links to commits on https://github.com/snakeyaml/snakeyaml-engine (it's a mirror of the BitBucket repo).